sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     _Select the Visual Studio build template_

-    >**Note**: You will see a Xamarin.Android and a Xamarin.iOS build template as well.
+    >**Note**: You will see Xamarin.Android and Xamarin.iOS build templates as well.
 For this workshop, you will be building multiple projects including the Portable Class Library (PCL) and the unit test project.
-For this reason, the Visual Studio build template is a better choice.
+For this reason, the Visual Studio build template is a good starting choice.
 Feel free to come back later and select the Xamarin templates to see how the task orchestration differs for those templates.

 1. Make sure that the repo settings are correct (it should be the **master** branch on the **HealthClinic** repo).
 Check the **Continuous Integration** checkbox and ensure that the **Default agent queue** is set to **Default** and click **Create**.